 Known Faults

 Water pump failure is the most commonly reported issue.
 The water pump on the 1.6 TDI is prone to failing earlier than expected and when it goes it can lead to overheating quickly.
-If the car has not had the water pump replaced as part of a service interval, budget for it.
+If the car has not had the water pump replaced, budget for it and factor it into your offer.

 Rear torsion beam bushings wear and produce a creaking sound over speed bumps.
-It is not a serious mechanical issue but worth using as a negotiation point if you hear it on a test drive.
+Not a serious mechanical issue but a useful negotiation point if you hear it on a test drive.

 What to Check on Inspection

 Check the passenger footwell for dampness.
-A known Mk7 issue is leaking speaker seals that allow water into the footwell.
-Any damp smell or visible moisture means walk away or negotiate hard — water ingress causes serious electrical problems.
+A well-documented Mk7 weak point is leaking speaker seals that allow water into the footwell.
+Any damp smell or visible moisture means walk away or negotiate hard — water ingress on the MQB platform causes serious and expensive electrical problems.

 Ask for evidence of a timing belt and water pump change.
-VW recommends this at 5 years or 120,000km whichever comes first.
-Many Irish examples will be due or overdue.
+Most Irish specialists recommend doing both together every 5 years or 120,000km — more conservative than VW's current official mileage-only guidance, but widely followed because of the water pump failure risk.
 If it has not been done, factor the cost into your offer.

 Run a diagnostic scan before purchase.
 A cheap OBD2 reader will show any pending fault codes a seller may have cleared before the viewing.
-Pay particular attention to injector and DPF codes.
+Pay particular attention to EGR, DPF and injector codes.

 "The Golf is the benchmark for a reason — but only buy one with a full service history.
 Without it, you are buying someone else's problem."